KBNLresearch/scansion-generator/README.md

 What is this about?
 ===================

 This software is used to automatically determine the stress pattern of a line in verse.
-The input is a file and a pattern of meter (coded in binary).
-Output (after standard output) is an overview of the lines of the input poem with its stress pattern after each line.
+The input is a (plain text or TEI-XML) file and a pattern of meter (coded in binary).
+Output (to STDOUT) is an overview of the lines of the input poem with its stress pattern after each line.
 The [Celex](http://celex.mpi.nl/) data is used for determining the accent information.

 The software consists of the following components: